-Litigation: The Receiver has fraudulent-transfer, unjust-enrichment, and other claims pending against numerous defendants, through which the Receiver seeks the recovery of approximately \$700 million.4 The Receiver has identified at least an additional \$1.1 million in international litigation claims.
+Litigation: The Receiver has fraudulent-transfer, unjust-enrichment, and other claims pending against numerous defendants, through which the Receiver seeks the recovery of approximately \$699.5 million.4 The Receiver has identified at least an additional \$1.1 million in international litigation claims.
 Asset recovery litigation is difficult, protracted, and expensive.
 Nevertheless, such claims are the single largest potential source of funds which may be recovered for the benefit of Stanford's victims.
-Although the Receiver has thus far received approximately \$15.5 million5 from settlements and other litigation efforts (including over \$2.2 million received from the political committee defendants in Case No. 3:10-CV-0346-N) and has secured an injunction to hold another approximately \$25 million, the amount that the Receiver ultimately is able to collect from defendants is uncertain and may be less than the amounts claimed.
+Although the Receiver has thus far received approximately \$18.9 million5 from settlements and other litigation efforts (including over \$2.2 million received from the political committee defendants in Case No. 3:10-CV-0346-N) and has secured injunctions to hold another approximately \$26.4 million, the amount that the Receiver ultimately is able to collect from defendants is uncertain and may be less than the amounts claimed.
 The Receiver will continue to work towards appropriate and reasonable settlements, where possible, in order to maximize the net recovery to the Receivership Estate.
-A detailed report regarding the status of the Receiver's many litigation claims is found in the Third
+A

-This figure comprises the following: (a) over \$7.7 million in net proceeds from the sale of Stanford Bank (Panama) S.A. and Stanford Casa de Valores; (b) approximately \$612,000 from the sale of the Stanford Peruvian brokerage business; and (c) over \$4.5 million through the liquidation of Stanford Ecuadoran assets.
+3 This figure comprises the following: (a) over \$7.7 million in net proceeds from the sale of Stanford Bank (Panama) S.A. and Stanford Casa de Valores; (b) approximately \$612,000 from the sale of the Stanford Peruvian brokerage business; and (c) over \$4.5 million through the liquidation of Stanford Ecuadoran assets.

-For the purposes of this report, the Receiver has excluded the following amounts from this figure: (a) claims for the return of over \$971.2 million in "principal" amounts from net winner defendants; (b) claims against R. Allen Stanford for at least \$1.8 billion; (c) claims against the defendants in Janvey, et al. v.
+4 For the purposes of this report, the Receiver has excluded the following amounts from this figure: (a) claims for the return of over \$971.2 million in "principal" amounts from net-winner defendants; (b) claims against R. Allen Stanford for at least \$1.8 billion; (c) claims against the defendants in Janvey, et al. v.
 Adams & Reese, LLP, et al. (Case No. 3:12-CV-0495-N-BL), Janvey, et al. v.
 Proskauer Rose, LLP, et al. (Case No. 3:12-CV-0644-N-BL), Janvey, et al. v.
 Greenberg Traurig, LLP, et al. (Case No. 3:12-CV-4641-N), and Janvey, et al. v.
-Proskauer Rose, LLP, et al. (3:13-CV-0477-N) for actual and punitive damages; and (d) the approximately \$25 million in enjoined funds discussed above.
+Proskauer Rose, LLP, et al. (3:13-CV-0477-N) for actual and punitive damages; (d) the breach of fiduciary duty claims against the defendants in Janvey v.
+Alvarado, et al. (Case No. 3:13-CV-0775-N); and (e) the approximately \$26.4 million in enjoined funds discussed elsewhere in this Report.

-This figure comprises the following: (a) settlements with 112 investors/investor groups for approximately \$8.0 million; (b) \$2,255,911.23 received from the political committee defendants; (c) a settlement with former employees Aitken and Thacker for \$4.4 million (of which \$50,000 remains to be funded by Thacker); (d) a settlement with Walton Houston Galleria Office, L.P. for \$385,000; (e) a settlement with Buhler and DePierro for approximately \$29,000 relating to a Stanford interest in GoAntiques; (f) approximately \$506,000 collected from an account with Charles Schwab; (g) a settlement with former employee Luke Patterson for \$15,000; and (h) over \$36,000 in other litigation recoveries.
+5 This figure comprises the following: (a) settlements with 140 investors/investor groups for \$10,803,177.35; (b) \$2,255,911.23 received from the political committee defendants; (c) a settlement with former employees Aitken and Thacker for \$4.4 million (of which \$30,000 remains to be funded by Thacker); (d) a settlement with Walton Houston Galleria Office, L.P. for \$385,000; (e) a settlement with Buhler and DePierro for \$29,290 relating to a Stanford interest in GoAntiques; (f) \$506,420.35 collected from an account with Charles Schwab; (g) a settlement with former employee Luke Patterson for \$15,000; (h) a settlement with former employee Matthew Drews for \$251,720.17; (i) a settlement with Courtney Blackman for \$45,000; and (j) \$286,889.33 in other litigation recoveries.